 Duration: April 2021 – Ongoing

-Youth in India, especially girls, are lacking in their social and emotional development due to inadequacies in their educational experience and structure, as well as a lack of exposure opportunities.
-The Community Table Tennis project will empower girls and boys between the ages of 10-15 years to become gender-sensitive and take leadership within their schools and communities in order to confront rigid gender norms and positively impact their families, peers, teachers, and others that they may interact with.
+The two-year project initiated in April 2021, aims to empower girls and boys between the ages of 10-16 years to become gender-sensitive and take leadership within their schools and communities to confront gender norms and positively impact their families, peers, teachers, and other community-members.

 In response to the COVID-19 pandemic and subsequent lockdown in India in 2020, ITTF Foundation collaborated with PSD to support its relief efforts for the children and their families from various slum communities in Bhubaneswar with whom the Community Table Tennis project is being implemented.
 With this support, PSD provided hygiene kits to 800 participants and their families as well as sanitary kits to 4 partner schools in Bhubaneswar.